joedski/musings/Javascript/Journal 2019-04-17 - On Dynamically Changing Styles Based on If an Element's Contents Are Scrollable.md

 Not sure there's any more to worry about than that.

+### On Generalization

+It seems like it should be pretty simple, actually, to generalize this, at least somewhat:

+- We care about if the bottom of the Contents matches with the bottom of the Contents Container in absolute coordinates.
+- The same for the tops thereof.
+- And for the left and right sides, if doing horizontal scrolling.

+From there, we can easily implement either "Are contents scrollable period" or "Are contents at either end" checks.

 ### On Efficient Implementation, With Example in Vue

 In full, there are a few things we need to consider ancillary to the above tracking: